runebaas/switzerlan-rules/rules/tournaments/cs2.md

 ## Schedule

-First appointment for the team representative will be the briefing on Friday at 19:00.
+The first appointment for the team representative will be the briefing on Friday at 20:00.
-The tournament itself will start one hour later at 20:00.
+The tournament itself will start one hour later at 21:00.
 All players must be at the location at the start of the tournament.

+No accommodations will be made for other tournaments that may happen during the time of this tournament.

 ## Game Settings